Be Careful What You Piss For

 It’s disgusting, of course.
 I am disgusting.
 I think that again and again as I refill my idiotically large cup at a Burger King soda fountain, somewhere just south of Miami.
 If it hadn’t taken so long to get through immigration, I wouldn’t be reduced to this, but after three hours of staggering towards the man with the stamp, anything will do.

 Recently I’ve been avoiding this kind of junk; I started making an effort with diet and exercise last year when I took a commission to write about kite-surfing in Egypt.
 Since then I’ve been following a programme of cardio, weights and healthy food.
 When running, I regard my sprint finish as a treat.
 Feel dizzy when lifting weights?
 Good.
 My gut has been evaporating by the day.
 I’ve been working so hard that I’m constantly hungry – and thirsty for that matter.
 But best of all, because my engine is burning so much fuel these days, I can indulge my sweet tooth and get away with it.
-Thus the benefits of being a goddamn athlete.
+Thus the benefits of being a Herculean athlete.

 I’m not short of motivation, but occasionally I remember two of my favourite writers and say to myself: remember Hitchins, remember Fante.
 The cancer did for cigarette and whisky champion Christopher Hitchens, while John Fante also burned the candle at both ends for too long (“And it gave a lovely light,” as Hitchins would say of his own excesses) and was ultimately eaten up by diabetes as a result.
 By the time the disease killed him, Fante, my literary hero, was a multiple amputee, blind and half insane.

 Annoyingly though, in America, attempting to eat healthily for a decent price is damn near impossible.
 I’m here for a month, travelling from Florida to Massachusetts and already I’m feeling the pinch.
-Wine is half the price of pomegranate juice; a fruit salad is three times as much as a bacon and egg muffin; a white sandwich loaded with grey, steroid-laden meat costs less than making your own avocado-on-wholemeal alternative.
+Wine is half the price of pomegranate juice; a fruit salad is three times as much as a bacon and egg muffin; a white sandwich loaded with grey, steroid-laden mystery meat costs less than making your own avocado-on-wholemeal alternative.
 The game is rigged and the poor don’t stand a bloody chance.

 But healthy eating isn’t at the forefront of my mind when I stumble into a Walmart in Georgia.
 No, I’m much more concerned by the fact I very, very nearly pissed my pants on the way in here.